satrapankti/Data-Analytics/Healthcare Analytics/README.md

 # Healthcare Analytics
-Solving KPI by generating Dashboard using tools like Excel & Tableau.
+Solving KPI by generating Dashboard using tools like **Excel & Tableau**.

 #### KPI -
 1. Total Providers